Drumfix/avb4linux/README.md

-AVB-alsa
+AVB-linux
 ========

-ALsa driver and supporting tools based on the OpenAvnu project The OpenAvnu project is sponsored by the Avnu Alliance.
+ALsa driver and supporting tools based on the OpenAvnu project.
 For more information about AVB/TSN, see also the Avnu Alliance webpage at www.avnu.org.